 To meet Social Security and Medicare entitlements, and provide for their eventual phasing out as the mainstay of retirement income for most Americans, and to shift the Federal Government’s role from today’s income redistribution policies to the more limited and healthy role of encouraging economic justice through free enterprise growth, a Capital Homestead program would:

-- Promote Private Sector Growth Linked to Broadened Ownership.
+- Promote Sustainable Private Sector Growth Linked to Equal Capital Ownership Opportunity.
 Recreate in the 21st Century the conditions that resulted from the first Homestead Act of 1862, including full employment, declining prices, and widespread, individual and effective ownership of income generating assets.
-Set a realistic long-term target, based on the nation’s industrial growth potential, to achieve a minimum Capital Homestead stake for every American family.
-As an initial measure, this could be geared conservatively toward an equity accumulation of, for example, $150,000 over the next 20 years.
+Set a realistic long-term target, based on the nation’s economic growth potential, to achieve a minimum Capital Homestead stake for every American citizen and family.
+As an initial measure, this could be geared conservatively toward a citizen’s equity accumulation of, for example, $150,000 over the next 20 years.

 - Stimulate Maximum Growth, with a Balanced Budget and Zero Inflation Rate.
 Remove barriers to maximum rates of sustainable and environmentally sound, private sector growth to achieve a balanced Federal budget and a zero inflation rate under the Capital Homestead program.